Market intelligence for international student recruitment from ICEF

 The Higher Education sector still had growth in enrolments on the same period in 2024 (10%), followed by Schools (4%), while all other sectors showed declines, notably ELICOS (-35%).”

 Those numbers tell the tale of a sector in which key segments are travelling in opposite directions.
-And indeed that lower student demand is especially notable in the English-language (ELICOS) and vocational education (VET) sectors.
+Lower student demand is especially notable in the English-language (ELICOS) and vocational education (VET) sectors.

 Starting in mid-2023, the Australian government has hiked the application fee for a student visa three times, landing on the current cost of AU$2,000.
 With every increase, reputable English-language providers have lost significant numbers of students and have been disproportionately affected compared with universities.